-As a result, most dandruff shampoos contain ingredients that aim to reduce yeast on the scalp or keep the sweat glands from producing too much oil.
+As a result, most dandruff shampoos contain ingredients that aim to reduce yeast on the scalp or keep the sebaceous glands from producing too much oil.

-Manufacturers use a number of ingredients in dandruff shampoos.
+Manufacturers use many ingredients in dandruff shampoos.
 The following table lists these ingredients and how they work to minimize dandruff.

 |Ingredient||How it works|

-Also, some shampoos may be good for your scalp but aren’t great for your hair or scalp type.
+Also, some shampoos may be good for your scalp but not great for your hair or scalp type.

 Other factors to consider

-In addition to ingredients, you may also want to take into account the following variables when choosing a dandruff shampoo:
+In addition to ingredients, you may also want to consider the following variables when choosing a dandruff shampoo:

 Frizzy and flyaway hair

-If you have flyaway-prone hair, you may wish to try a ZPT-containing product.
+If you have hair prone to flyaways, you may wish to try a ZPT-containing product.

-One older study of women with dandruff asked them to use either a 1 percent ZPT solution or a 2 percent ketoconazole shampoo.
+One older study of women with dandruff asked them to use either a 1% ZPT solution or a 2% ketoconazole shampoo.

-Researchers found that 75 percent of them preferred the ZPT-containing shampoo because it resulted in less frizz and flyaway compared with the ketoconazole shampoo.
+Researchers found that 75% of them preferred the ZPT-containing shampoo because it resulted in less frizz and flyaways compared with the ketoconazole shampoo.

 Coal tar shampoos can darken or stain the appearance of your hair.
 For this reason, doctors don’t usually recommend using it on light-colored hair.